 Superfood bowls have come to stay, and at the LES neighborhood favorite, Pause Cafe, the colorful and healthy acai bowls are taken to the next level.
 The Moroccan influenced cafe mixes superfoods with coziness.
 The owner has succeeded in taking inspiration from his cozy living room into the cafe, which makes Pause an amazing place for guests to enjoy, indulge and relax at.

 Moroccan Style in NYC

-New York - Monday, January 28, 2011 – At the corner of Clinton and Houston, in the Lower East Side, a new coffee shop has opened its doors causing neighbors and residents of the East Village to take notice.
+At the corner of Clinton and Houston, in the Lower East Side, a new coffee shop has opened its doors causing neighbors and residents of the Lower East Side to take notice.

 Pause Cafe has a warm and cozy décor with hints of Moroccan undertones.
 Upon entering, it is almost impossible not to feel instantly at home.
 There are no uniforms, stiff advertisements, or empty stale space.
-The music ranges from indi rock to Sade to Michael Bubblé.
+The music ranges from deep house to Chill lounge pause mixes.

-The menu offers a variety of options including Kashi fruity oatmeal, granola yogurt parfait, sandwiches, soups, signature salads, fresh juices and smoothies on spot, savory.
-Everything is handmade and healthy.
+The menu offers a variety of options including overnight oatmeal, Superfood Bowls, sandwiches, soups, signature salads, fresh juices and smoothies on spot, savory.
+Everything is baked and made at pause commercial kitchen.
 In the spring, Amine intends to replace the front windows with doors across the front of the shop to swing open allow customers to enjoy the fresh breeze and neighborhood vibe.

 At the age of 24, Amine moved from Morocco to New York with a dream of opening a neighborhood coffee shop that looked like his living room.
 A cafe that encompassed everything he loved.
 Even the tea kettles were sent over by his mother from home.